ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 this space.

 This document is meant to reduce the barriers to entry for new congestion control work to the IETF.
-As such, proponents ought not to interpret these criteria as a checklist of requirements before approaching the IETF.
+As such, proponents of new congestion control algorithms ought not to interpret these criteria as a checklist of requirements before approaching the IETF.
 Instead, proponents are encouraged to think about these issues beforehand, and have the willingness to do the work implied by the remainder of this document.